OkoloArt/OkoloArt/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Okolo Arthur!
 ---
 ![Twitter Follow](https://img.shields.io/twitter/follow/Okolo_Arthur?style=social)

+A Hardworking and Dedicated Junior Android Developer.
+Junior Level experience with the technologies mentioned in the **toolbox** below.

+I create Android Apps, mostly using the Java programming language.

+Looking forward to reaching and helping more people by sharing my knowledge. when I'm not coding, I'm either reading a novel, listening to music or watching a movie.
 <!--
 **OkoloArt/OkoloArt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.